We maintain and develop relations between the UK and the Netherlands.

 If you’re in Netherlands and you need advice which is not covered by reading our travel advice then you can contact us online

-If you’re in the Netherlands and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call the British Consulate General Amsterdam on +31 (0)70 4270 427.
+If you’re in the Netherlands and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call the British Consular Section in The Hague on +31 (0)70 4270 427.

 Get an emergency travel document